In this Florence City Pass review, I’ll break down how the pass works, what it costs, and whether it’s the right choice for your travel plans.

 Top Attractions Included on the Florence City Pass

-The following attractions are included in the cost of the Florence City Pass.
+The following attractions are included in the cost of the Florence City Pass (go here for a full list).
 I’ve included the regular adult admission prices for reference:

 - Uffizi Gallery – €24

 - Walking Tour: Welcome to Florence – €16

 - Shuttle Bus to Barberino Designer Outlet – €13